-Taittinger: a signature, a fascinating and irreproachable house, and one of iDealwine’s partner domains.
-Here we take a look at a champagne produced and run by a family more united than ever.
+Taittinger: a signature, a fascinating and irreproachable house, and one of iDealwine’s partner producers.
+Here we take a look at a Champagne produced and run by a family more united than ever.
 Between last minute transmission and international expansion, Taittinger continues to make thrive its 288 hectares across the best Champagne terroirs.

 A bold last-minute purchase